This section provides a brief glossary of compile-time kernel options used for debugging:

 diagnosed using only DDB output.
 This option depends on

-options KDB
+options KDB.

-: compile in support for the
+options GDB: compile in support for the

 remote debugger, GDB, which can operate over serial cable or